zephyrproject-rtos/zephyr/doc/kernel/services/timing/clocks.rst

 All these values are specified using a :c:struct:`k_timeout_t` value.
 This is an opaque struct type that must be initialized using one of a family of kernel timeout macros.
+The most common, :c:macro:`K_MSEC`, defines a time in milliseconds after the current time.

+What is meant by "current time" for relative timeouts depends on the context:

+* When scheduling a relative timeout from within a timeout callback (e.g. from within the expiry function passed to :c:func:`k_timer_init` or the work handler passed to :c:func:`k_work_init_delayable`), "current time" is the exact time at which the currently firing timeout was originally scheduled even if the "real time" will already have advanced.
+This is to ensure that timers scheduled from within another timer's callback will always be calculated with a precise offset to the firing timer.
+It is thereby possible to fire at regular intervals without introducing systematic clock drift over time.

-The most common, :c:macro:`K_MSEC` , defines a time in milliseconds after the current time (strictly: the time at which the kernel receives the timeout value).
+* When scheduling a timeout from application context, "current time" means the value returned by :c:func:`k_uptime_ticks` at the time at which the kernel receives the timeout value.

 Other options for timeout initialization follow the unit conventions described above: :c:macro:`K_NSEC()`, :c:macro:`K_USEC`, :c:macro:`K_TICKS` and